 - Have you been hospitalized in the last two years (including psychiatric admission)?

 A poor driving history could bump up your rates, as could alcohol and drug abuse or a dangerous occupation or hobby.
-Life insurance companies look at your lifestyle choices to determine if they should:
+A life insurance company can look at your lifestyle choices to determine if the life insurance company should:

 - charge you the standard rate